colischeng/Shopify-Frontend-Developer-Intern-Summer-2022/README.md

 <br />

 - Viewing only previously "liked" photos by toggling
-- Persistence where "liked" photos get saved on refresh
+- Persistence where "liked" photos get saved on leave or reload
 - A Rover, Camera, and Earth Date UI that allows users to pick and browse photos starting from a specific set of parameters

 <br/>